samuelleblanc/fp/README.md

                        bug fix for improper parallels and meridians drawing.
                        Some speed improvements
-                       updated aeronet site locations and sat.tle satellite predictions and icon
+                       updated aeronet site locations and sat.tle satellite predictions and icon Modified (v1.00): Samuel LeBlanc, NASA Ames, CA, 2016-07-22 bug fix to sza and azimuth calculations bug fix to aircraft bearing calculations
+                       new icons and kmz saving
+                       new modes for WMS loading with GEOS and other extracted definitions of platform speeds and altitude to a seperate file Modified (v1.03): Samuel LeBlanc, NASA Ames, CA, 2016-07-22 bug fix to excel file loading and improper time zone correction new Special Use Airspace button
+                       generalized WMS interface for loading maps from the internet special excel spreadsheet fiel saving for pilots